 For example, we only have one main website, but it is available in six different languages.
 This allows us to adapt our content as required to suit different audiences while still maintaining our overall brand.
 So we prioritize the global brand and balance that with keeping an individualized approach to each locale.”—Gary Warner, Marketing Manager at Joloda Hydraroll

 Marketing localization goes beyond translating messages.
 It’s really about adapting an entire marketing strategy to fit a different culture.
-Marketing can be social media marketing, content marketing, event marketing, digital ads, and even traditional billboards and banners.
+Social media marketing, content marketing, event marketing, digital ads, and even traditional billboards and banners can be marketing.

 There are different opportunities you can take advantage of.
 Your pick will depend on your long-term international expansion strategy, company stage, scale, and budget.

 - An app that fails to localize for a local audience can lose up to 13% of users.

 - 90% of online shoppers choose to use their native language if it’s available.

 - 41% of prominent brands have at least one local country page.

 - 55% of global consumers would only purchase from websites that provide product information in their own language.